Home » Blog » Asia » Thailand Travel Guide » How To Get A Visa For Thailand

 All you need is a passport that’s valid for at least 6 months beyond your stay in Thailand.
 There is no fee for entering Thailand under the visa exemption rule.

-Note that you have to arrive into Thailand via air, because if you arrive via a land border from a neighbouring country, you only get an exemption to stay 15 days instead of 30.
+Note that you have to arrive in Thailand via air because if you arrive via a land border from a neighbouring country, you only get an exemption to stay 15 days instead of 30.

 Tourist Visa for Thailand